 Bernard J. David is an entrepreneur, educator and author.
-Bernard has founded, built and sold several businesses.
-They include SaveSmart, Inc. (Prio, Inc.)—sold to Infospace, Inc. and officesupplies.com—sold to Office Depot.
+He has been a member of CMC’s Board of Directors since 2013.
+Blessed with an entrepreneurial spirit, Bernard has founded, built and sold several businesses, including SaveSmart, Inc. (Prio, Inc.)—sold to Infospace, Inc.—and officesupplies.com—sold to Office Depot.

-From a science perspective, David has served on the boards of NEON, Inc. (The National Ecological Observatory Network) funded by the United States National Science Foundation, the Stroud Water Research Center, and CosmosID.
-Bernard is presently a member of the Director’s Council of the Scripps Institution of Oceanography whose mission is to seek, teach, and communicate scientific understanding of the oceans, atmosphere, Earth, and other planets for the benefit of society and the environment.
-Mr. David sits on the Strategic Advisory Board of the Joint Center for Artificial Photosynthesis (JCAP), the nation’s largest research program dedicated to the development of artificial solar fuels generation science and technology.
-He is also a member of the Advisory Committee of the AAAS-Lemelson Invention Ambassadors Program, a program designed to highlight the importance of invention to economic development, innovation and quality of life, globally.
+Active in the scientific community, Bernard has served on the boards of NEON, Inc. (The National Ecological Observatory Network) funded by the United States National Science Foundation, the Stroud Water Research Center, and CosmosID.
+Bernard is presently a member of the Director’s Council of the Scripps Institution of Oceanography.
+Bernard sits on the Strategic Advisory Board of the Joint Center for Artificial Photosynthesis (JCAP).
+He also is a member of the Advisory Committee of the AAAS-Lemelson Invention Ambassadors Program.

-From a policy standpoint, David served as a Trustee of The H. John Heinz III Center for Science, Economics and the Environment.
-He has also been an advisor to the United States Environmental Protection Agency.
+From a policy standpoint, Bernard served as a Trustee of The H. John Heinz III Center for Science, Economics and the Environment.
+He also has been an advisor to the United States Environmental Protection Agency.

 Bernard is the chairman of ReProduct, Inc. , and has served on the boards of Tangent Energy Solutions, Solidia Technologies, Inc. and Philadelphia Renewable Energy, Inc. Bernard also has served as a venture partner and advisor to EnerTech Capital.